Adapting Shakespearean tragedies to Indian Cinema

 Hamlet, written by William Shakespeare is one his longest plays with around 30,557 words.
 It is considered as one of the most influential and powerful work in the world of literature.
 Hamlet is the story of Prince Hamlet who is desperate for vengeance with his uncle Claudius who murdered his father for the throne and later married his mother.
 Here is the Indian adapatation of the renowned classic.

-The only Indian adaptations of Hamlet is Haider, directed by Vishal Bharadwaj.
+The only Indian adaptation of Hamlet is Haider, directed by Vishal Bharadwaj.
 It was the third instalment of Bharadwaj’s Shakespearean trilogy.
 Haider (played by Shahid Kapoor), a young student and a poet, returns to Kashmir at the peak of the conflict to seek answers about his father’s disappearance and ends up being tugged into the politics of the state.
 Backed by some mind numbing performances by Shahid Kapoor and Tabu, the film is sure to give some chills.